What is Schedule SE?

 Who needs to file Schedule SE?

-If you made more than $400 this year in self-employment income, you must report your self-employment income to the IRS using Schedule SE.
+If you made $400 or more this year in self-employment income, you must report your self-employment income to the IRS using Schedule SE.
+Exception: File if church employee income is $108.28 or more.

 What is self-employment income?